tomosewe/blog/content/posts/getting-started-with-webpack-react-and-hot-reloading.md

 npm i webpack-dev-server --save-dev
 ```

-Replace our scripts with the following:
+Replace our scripts in `package.json` with the following:

 ``` json
 "scripts": {